 The most well known aspect of Chinese Astrology are the 12 Animal Signs and the lunar year, months, days and even hours that they govern.
 At Li Chun (4th/5th February) a new Animal steps up and takes its turn to put its stamp on the year ahead, in 12 year cycles beginning with the Rat and ending with the Pig.

 The story goes (or at least one of the many stories) that the Jade Emperor decided he needed a way of measuring time, so on his birthday he told the animals there would be a swimming race to find 12 Animals to represent the hourly, daily, monthly and annual lunar cycles.
 There was just two criteria; one that they either had to be one of the first to the finishing line or they had to have served or helped humanity.

 The race ended at the gates of Heavenly Palace but began on the other side of a swiftly flowing river and the first 12 to cross the river and reach the finishing line would not only become one of the 12 chosen Animals, the order they came in would determine their place in the lunar cycle.
 The Rat was the only Animal not to have made it onto the list by what he had contributed and used cunning alone to become the first of the Animals to reach the finishing line.

 Each Animal puts its stamp on the year it governs and therefore on the Year you were born.
 How your Animal gets on with the Animal Year we are in now will determine what kind of year you will have.
-Click here to read your Horoscopes for the Year of the Dog and click here to find out more about the Animal year you were born into.
+Click here to read your Horoscopes for the Year of the Pig and click here to find out more about the Animal year you were born into.
 Click here for your Weekly Chinese Horoscopes.